 You may also want to use it for fish or as a dipping sauce for breaded shrimp.

-I have several, please click on the following titles for;
+Need recipes for leftover ham?
+Please click on the following titles for;

 - Monte Cristo Tortilla Roll-Ups (pictured below) from (yours truly) Kudos Kitchen

 - Ham and Havarti Crescent Appetizers (pictured below) from (yours truly) Kudos Kitchen

 - Place the ham in a baking dish and score the top with a sharp carving knife in a diamond pattern, about 1″ deep. *Note – skip this step if using a spiral cut ham.

 - In a medium-size bowl stir together one jar (18 ounces) apricot preserves, ½ cup deli-style mustard, 1 tablespoon ground ginger, 1½ teaspoons ground cloves, and ¼ cup pure maple syrup.

 - Stir well to combine.

 - Liberally spoon half of the glaze over the scored ham.

 - Pour ½ cup of orange or apple juice in the bottom of the roasting pan.